• Skip to main content

 Overall Impression

 Powered by their in-house, hand-assembled Montblanc Calibre MB M13.21 hand-wound movement (a mechanism that Montblanc says was inspired by the almost mythical Minerva Calibre 13.20), it is based on their 2011 Villeret 1858 Vintage Pulsographe.
-The reason behind the decision was to let everybody know that their then recently purchased Minerva manufacturing facility was alive and well and ready to churn out beautifully designed movements of the highest quality.
+The reason behind the decision was to let everybody know that their then-recently purchased Minerva manufacturing facility was alive and well and ready to churn out beautifully designed movements of the highest quality.

 Compared to the 2011 model, the new version looks a lot more usable with its easy-to-read pulsometer scale, which is still calibrated for 30 heartbeats, and a better choice of colors that make the watch more legible in normal lighting conditions.

-Although in real life the watch doesn’t look as majestic as on these promotional photos, the silver-toned dial still offers enough contrast for the gold-plated hands and hour markers, while the off-white color of the pulsometer scale gives the watch that nice vintage feel.
+Although in real life the watch doesn’t look as majestic as in these promotional photos, the silver-toned dial still offers enough contrast for the gold-plated hands and hour markers, while the off-white color of the pulsometer scale gives the watch that nice vintage feel.

 Mechanism

-Of course, as the name implies, the mechanism plays the center stage here.
-Clearly visible through the sapphire case back cover, the caliber MB M13.21 features that easily recognizable vintage design that lots of people still love so dearly.
+Of course, as the name implies, the mechanism plays center stage here.
+Clearly visible through the sapphire case back cover, the caliber MB M13.21 features an easily recognizable vintage design that lots of people still love so dearly.
 With all the unnecessary metal carefully removed by skillful hands, with all the minute details decorated with so much love, it is indeed a shame that the tiny engine will spend most of its life hidden from admiring eyes by the silver dial of the timekeeper.

 Like most archaic mechanisms, this one beats at a glacier speed of just 18,000 vibrations per hour, but in return, you get 60 hours of power reserve, which is nice indeed for a timekeeper that needs manual winding.
 Perhaps, the only drawback here is the way the small seconds hand at 9 o’clock moves in visible jerks.
 For those who have already got used to the usual 28,800 vph of a modern mechanical watch, that may be a bit annoying or even disappointing.